sushil-goodservice/testSuiteWithNightwatch/README.md

   <code>nightwatch -t file-name.js</code><br>
   <code>nightwatch -test file-name.js</code>
   <br>
-  - To run test, cases wise or tag wise or section wise you need to mention the tag name or section name.
+  <p>- To run test, cases wise or tag wise or section wise you need to mention the tag name or section name.</p>
-  - Please go through the nightwatch documentation website to know more about End-To-End Tesing.
+  <p>- Please go through the nightwatch documentation website to know more about End-To-End Tesing.</p>
   </li>
 </ol>
   <p>